The Retinol Controversy

 But, it does have its drawbacks.

-Since Retinol is such a potent ingredient, your skin might peel and become flaky, dry, and irritated.
-You may even breakout.
-Also, it’ll make your skin extra sensitive to the sun, putting you at risk of more serious UV damage.
+Retinol might cause your skin to peel and become flaky, dry, and irritated.
+You might even breakout.
+Retinol may also make your skin extra sensitive to the sun, putting you at risk of more serious UV damage.

 What a catch 22: We want all of Retinol’s amazing benefits, but we don’t want its side effects.